 Knowing your options can be empowering — if you can manage to get through the acronyms, bureaucracy and google search blackholes.
 Eugene gives each person immediate, trustworthy information when they need it.

-Some do IVF & PGD to significantly reduce the risk of having a child affected by the genetic disease, but this can be expensive and time consuming.
+Some do IVF & PGD to significantly reduce the risk of having a child affected by the genetic condition, but this can be expensive and time consuming.

 There are a million ways to have a family.
 Adoption, donor eggs, sperm, or embryos are all options many consider.